Consulate General of the Philippines, Honolulu: Staff and activities

-The mission is headed by Consul General Emilio T. Fernandez, who assumed his position on November 22, 2021.
-Prior to becoming Consul General, Fernandez, a career diplomat who has been with the Philippine foreign service since 1998, served as the deputy consul at the Philippine Consulate General in Frankfurt.
+The mission is headed by Consul General Arman R. Talbo, who assumed his position on March 18, 2025.
+Prior to his appointment as consul general, Talbo, an awarded career diplomat who has been with the Philippine foreign service for over 20 years, served as deputy consul general at the Philippine Consulate General in New York City.

 With over 300,000 Filipinos in Hawaii, many of the mission's activities revolve around promoting and strengthening economic, historical and cultural ties between the Philippines and Hawaii.
 It played a leading role in promoting the story of the Sakadas, which led to the establishment of a state holiday by the Hawaii State Legislature, as well as sponsoring cultural programs such as a roving exhibition of Philippine weaving, and establishing a garden on the chancery grounds that are inspired by José Rizal's work in Dapitan.
 A Sentro Rizal opened in the chancery on August 26, 2021.

 The Consulate General has also spearheaded consular outreach missions throughout Hawaii, as well as in American Samoa.